wp-plugins/attachments/readme.txt

 Attachments uses WordPress' built in Media library for uploads and storage.

+= I lost my Attachments after upgrading! =

+***Do not update any Post/Page with Attachments***, the data has not been lost.
+Please [contact me](http://mondaybynoon.com/contact/) to begin a bugfix

+== Screenshots ==

+1. Attachments meta box on every Post and Page

 == Changelog ==

+= 1.0.7 =
+* Numerous fixes to enhance data integrity
+* Implemented a change to improve data portability
+* Moved to Thickbox (from Shadowbox) as to be more in line with WordPress

 = 1.0.5 =
 * Added the option to limit available Attachments to the current user (defaults to *false*)